KenKundert/quantiphy/doc/user.rst

     SO2 = 20 PPM
     NO2 = 100 PPB

+Alternately, you can simply set the preferences as attributes when creating the sublclasses.
+For example:

+    >>> class Dollars(Quantity):
+    ...     units = '$'
+    ...     prec = 2
+    ...     form = 'fixed'
+    ...     show_commas = True
+    ...     minus = Quantity.minus_sign
+    ...     strip_zeros = False

 When a subclass is created, the preferences active in the main class are copied into the subclass.
 Subsequent changes to the preferences in the main class do not affect the subclass.